jetperch/pyjoulescope_ui/features_future.md

 *   Make the y-axis autoranging less confusing.
 You lose context on the discrete jumps.
 Perhaps animate the transition?
-*   Add y-axis log display in addition to linear.
-*   Add support for dual markers.
-Display the t, Δt, mean, min, max, p2p and energy over the window.
 *   Add ability to save either the entire buffer or the selected time range.
     The supported output formats should include jls, csv, npy, bin, xlsx, mat.
 *   Add "comparison" mode to overlay multiple data captures so that the